codespin-ai/codebox/README.md

 # Codebox

-Codebox is an MCP Server for running commands within Docker containers for **specific workspaces**.
-It simplifies the process of executing code and commands in isolated, reproducible environments.
+Codebox is an MCP Server designed to run commands inside Docker containers, enabling an agent to safely modify your project files while preventing access to the rest of your computer.

 ## Installation